Son and Llorente strike late as Spurs beat Watford

 Spurs had struggled to shine on a freezing night after going out of the League Cup and FA Cup last week but Son provided a ray of sunshine when he blasted home 10 minutes from time and Llorente got the winner with a trademark header in the 87th.

-The win moves Tottenham within two points of second-placed Manchester City and seven ahead of London rivals Arsenal and Chelsea in the battle for a top-four finish.
+The win in front of 29,164 at a stadium that holds 90,000 - the lowest to watch Tottenham at Wembley - moves the hosts within two points of second-placed Manchester City and seven ahead of Arsenal and Chelsea in the battle for the top four.

+"The second half was completely different," said Spurs boss Mauricio Pochettino, whose side fell behind to Craig Cathcart's first-half goal.
+"We started to create chances and played the way we can play.
+It paid off at the end with the two late goals."

-Watford took the lead when Craig Cathcart got his head to the ball in a crowded penalty area from a corner and bundled it home via a deflection off Tottenham defender Davinson Sanchez with goalkeeper Hugo Lloris stranded inside the six-yard box.
+Watford were good value for their lead which came in the 38th minute when Cathcart got his head to the ball in a crowded area from a corner and bundled it home via a deflection with goalkeeper Hugo Lloris stranded inside the six-yard box.

-Spurs should have been level seven minutes after the break when Llorente managed to put the ball over the bar and spurned another chance in the 64th when he headed wide.
+Spurs should have been level seven minutes after the break when Llorente managed to put the ball over the bar from in front of goal and spurned another chance in the 64th when he headed wide.
 Danny Rose and Harry Winks also went close for the hosts.

 (Reporting by Ken Ferris; Editing by Toby Davis)